LogtalkDotOrg/logtalk3/scripts/docker/portable/README.md

 Logtalk Docker image
 ====================

-Includes Logtalk and a subset of the supported Prolog backends:
+Includes Logtalk and a subset of the supported (and experimental/legacy) Prolog backends:

+- B-Prolog
 - Ciao Prolog
 - CxProlog
 - ECLiPSe